FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-11-28-What-Is-Encryption?.md

 3. Done

 That was very simple!
 The shift of 3 gave us a completely different string that can't immediately be deciphered as "Attack."
 The shift of 3 is also what I used in the subject title.
 If we work backwards, the corresponding plaintext value, "Can you read this?" is the result.
 As trivial as this encoding method is, history shows this is what Julius Ceasar was using to send messages to his military.
 Only the correct people knew the shift value and could decode the message appropriately.
+Cool!

+### You can read this

+So while being able to encode and decode a ceasear ciper is great, that doesn't help us out much with modern computing.
+The ceasar cipher is not secure anymore, and it won't help us secure data in transit.